Dhanujam/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

 # Ex.
-No.7  - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
+No. 7 - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
-### DATE: 14/12/2024
+### DATE: 04-01-2025
 ## AIM:
 ### To simulate the Pre Processing for 3D printing.